Radical 29: Evolution

 The radical character 又's ancient form is a pictogram of a right hand from which the modern Chinese character 右 (right) was derived.
 Though 又 (again) as a modern Chinese character no longer represents the meaning of "right", the implication of "hand" is preserved in some Chinese characters fall under radical 29.

 Derived characters

+Sinogram

+As an independent sinogram it is a Jōyō kanji, or a kanji used in writing the Japanese language.
+It is a secondary school kanji.